5-Star Medicare Advantage Plans & What Star Ratings Mean

 Most popular 5-star Medicare Advantage companies

 Anthem sells 5-star plans in New York, while Devoted Health has 5-star plans in Florida, Iowa, North Carolina and Texas.
-UnitedHealthcare sells 5-star plans in Colorado, Florida, Georgia, Kansas, Maryland, Massachusetts, Michigan, New Jersey, North Carolina, Pennsylvania, South Carolina, Texas and Virginia.
+UnitedHealthcare has 5-star plans in Colorado, Florida, Georgia, Kansas, Maryland, Massachusetts, Michigan, New Jersey, North Carolina, Pennsylvania, South Carolina, Texas and Virginia.

-Keep in mind that these plans may not be available everywhere in the states where they're sold.
+Keep in mind, these plans may not be available everywhere in the states where they're sold.
 Since most people will not have access to a 5-star Medicare Advantage plan in 2026, it's a good idea to look for a four-and-a-half-star Medicare Advantage plan from a company like Kaiser Permanente, UnitedHealthcare or Aetna.

 These companies have a good reputation for customer service, affordable rates and good coverage.
-Plus, Aetna and UnitedHealthcare are available in most of the U.S. Kaiser Permanente only sells plans in eight states and Washington, D.C.
+Plus, Aetna and UnitedHealthcare are available in most of the U.S. Kaiser Permanente only sells plans in

 Cost of 5-star plans in 2026